ashraffyi/Data-Engineering-Capstone-Project/README.md

 ### Project Overview
 On 31 December, 2019, the World Health Organization (WHO) was informed of an outbreak of “pneumonia of unknown cause” detected in Wuhan City, Hubei Province, China.
 Initially identified as coronavirus disease 2019, it quickly came to be known widely as COVID-19 and has resulted in an ongoing global pandemic.
 As of 5 Augest, 2020, more than 18.95 million cases have been reported across 188 countries and territories, resulting in more than 0.7 million deaths.
 More than 12.14 million people have recovered.[^1]

+In response to this ongoing public health emergency, Johns Hopkins University (JHU), a private research university in Maryland, USA, developed an interactive web-based dashboard hosted by their Center for Systems Science and Engineering (CSSE).
+The dashboard visualizes and tracks reported cases in real-time, illustrating the location and number of confirmed COVID-19 cases, deaths and recoveries for all affected countries.
+It is used by researchers, public health authorities, news agencies and the general public.

 In my last udacity Capstone Project for Machine Learning Engineer Nanodegree.
-I worked with the Johns Hopkins University (JHU) COVID-19 cases, deaths and recoveries for all affected countries.
+I worked with the on the number of cases for all united states.
 In that project I didn't get a chance to desgine the ETL procress.
 So In this project I will be using COVID-19 Johns Hopkins University (JHU) data set.
 [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject).

 This project will tackel the ETL procress using the following tools:
  - [AWS CloudFormation](https://aws.amazon.com/cloudformation/): allows you to use programming languages or a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
 This gives you a single source of truth for your AWS and third party resources.